Franklin D. Rosenblatt

 OfficeSchool of Law 408

-Prior to becoming a full-time law professor, Professor Rosenblatt was a commercial litigator at Butler Snow, LLP in Ridgeland, Mississippi.
-Before that he served in the U.S. Army JAG Corps as a prosecutor, legal advisor, and defense counsel.
-As a JAG he served as the lead military defense counsel for Sergeant Bowe Bergdahl in the most publicized court-martial in American History.
+Prior to becoming a full-time law professor, Professor Rosenblatt first-chaired litigation in federal and state courts at Butler Snow, LLP, in Ridgeland, Mississippi.
+Before that he served in the U.S. Army JAG Corps as a prosecutor, legal advisor, and defense counsel, including as lead military defense counsel for Sergeant Bowe Bergdahl in the most publicized court-martial in American history.

 - B.A., James Madison University